 Right in town, there are lots of things to do in Webster NY and nearby Rochester.
-When you want to explore what’s around in town, here are some of the best things to do in the Webster NY area.
+When you want to explore what’s around in town, here are some of the best things for seniors to do in the Webster NY area.

 1. Webster Parks